Can MLLMs generate human-like feedback in grading multimodal short answers?: Evaluation of LLM Generated Feedback

 \section{Evaluation of LLM Generated Feedback}

-The goal of this evaluation was to quantify the zero-shot performance of existing LLMs on this dataset and grade their capabilities.
-To do so, 221 data points (130 from biology, 56 from chemistry and 35 for physics) were sampled randomly and fed to different LLMs using Prompt~\hyperref[feedback_prompt_box]{1}.
-The LLMs used were ChatGPT, Gemini, Pixtral and Molmo and their respective details can be found in Section~\ref{LLMs in Consideration}.
+The goal of this evaluation is to benchmark the zero-shot performance of existing MLLMs on this dataset and grade their capabilities.
+We first motivate our selection of existing, followed by their evaluation.
+To do so, 221 data points (130 from biology, 56 from chemistry and 35 from physics) were sampled randomly.
+These were then analysed by MLLMs, and their generated level of correctness, image relevance labels and feedback were collected and analysed in the later sections.

-Note that the complete prompt can be found in Appendix~\ref{feedback_prompt} and the experimental setup in Appendix~\ref{Experimental Setup}.
 The corresponding LC , IR and feedback values generated were collected and then analysed in the following subsections.